horiaionut/jslibp2p-chat-tutorial/2/create_bootstrap.md

 * What is bootstrap? why do we need it?
-* How we can see our curent address and become a bootstrap
+* How we can see our current address and become a bootstrap
 * By default how libp2p already gives an ipfs address and how we can fix a address for the bootstrap for easier purpose

 Try it yourself